Optometric Residency

 Residents are presented with a high patient volume and gain a large amount of experience diagnosing and treating complex ophthalmic conditions in a patient population with a high prevalence of systemic disease.

-Each resident rotates one day per week at Hines VA where they are immersed in both the outpatient and inpatient delivery of Low Vision, including interaction with the multidisciplinary rehabilitation team.
+Each resident rotates one day per week at Hines VA where they are immersed in both the outpatient and inpatient delivery of low vision, including interaction with the multidisciplinary rehabilitation team.

 Residents are presented with a high patient volume and gain a large amount of experience diagnosing and treating complex ophthalmic conditions in a patient population with a high prevalence of systemic disease.